Name: Internet Experts by Karen Johnson.

 Here’s what’s going on (and it’s not good for them):

-There exist very bad programs out there in the online world that many of us call “get rich quick schemes”.
+There exist very bad programs out there in the online world that many of us call “get rich quick schemes” which are also commonly shiny objects in the MMO world.
 What they do is they pitch a get rich quick scheme to people, make a sale, but because they don’t give what they promised (an easy approach to making money), people start to think of them as scams (and correctly so).

 So what ends up happening is that once the complaints pile up and people start spreading the word about the said program being bad, they simply change the name and re-market it all over again under the different name.